KristofferEide06/KristofferEide06/README.md

 # Kristoffer Eide

 Applied Physics and Mathematics student at NTNU, specialising in industrial mathematics.
-I also work part-time as a developer at DNB Asset Management, building data reconciliation and structuring tools in Python and SQL.
+Work part-time as a developer at DNB Asset Management, building data reconciliation and structuring tools in Python and SQL.

 ## Selected projects